To read and print the file, you require the program Acrobat Reader, which you can download for free from the Adobe website

 LEDs for power, HDD in use, access and error

 The USB port has become a standard for PC hardware and the new USB 3.1 standard brings some improvements, such as a transfer speeds of up to 10 Gbit/s.
 However, the known USB interfaces type-A and Type-B remain with us still and they will be able to reach the USB 3.1 speed with the proper support.
+The RAID system includes both a USB Type-C™ and USB Type-A cable for maximum compatability with different devices.

 The aluminum grid helps in dissipating the heat generated and so the case keeps the HDDs cool even wihtout the use of a fan.
 Additionally the LEDs indicate operation, use, access and errors of the installed hard disks.